Frequently Asked Questions

 What is NURSYS?

-Nursys.com is the licensure and disciplinary database for the repository of the data provided directly from state boards of nursing.
+https://www.nursys.com is the national licensure and disciplinary database for the repository of the data provided directly from state boards of nursing.
 It provides online verification of licensure.

-Yes – The KARE Program is a minimum of five years.
+The KARE program is a minimum of three years.

 Do I have to inform my employer of my participation?

-Do I have to submit to drug/alcohol testing the whole five years?
+How long do I have to submit to drug/alcohol testing?

-Do I have to stay in counseling the whole 5 years?
+Do I have to stay in counseling the whole time?

 Not if you reach treatment goals and have been released by your treatment provider.